epfl-nlp/SCESC-LLM-skill-extraction/README.md

 # Rethinking Skill Extraction in the Job Market Domain using Large Language Models

 ## Introduction
-This repo contains the code for the paper ***Rethinking Skill Extraction in the Job Market Domain using Large Language Models***, to be appeared in NLP4HR Workshop @ EACL2024.
+This repo contains the code for the paper [***Rethinking Skill Extraction in the Job Market Domain using Large Language Models***](https://aclanthology.org/2024.nlp4hr-1.3/), published at the NLP4HR Workshop @ EACL2024.
+Don't hesitate to contact us if you have questions!

 ## Usage
 End-to-end experiments can be run with the following command